canuysal/persona/README.md

   conda activate persona
   pip install -r requirements.txt
   ```
-_Out of the box only .odt and text files are supported.
+  _Out of the box only .odt and .txt files are supported.
   If you want to parse pdf, install ```unstructured[pdf]``` package as well.
   It requires pytorch and makes the docker image too large._
 - Place your resume in the ``` /data ```
 - Run the server with ``` python ./server.py ```